ADVISORY NOTES IN CONNECTION WITH POSSIBLE COMPENSATION – HS2

 The most important claims are those where (a) Land and property are to be compulsory purchased. (b) Land and property that will be statutorily blighted i.e. not actually taken for the undertaking but likely to be severely blighted – these properties are usually to be found within a given swathe beyond the actual boundaries of the new railway.

-Following from these cases there are ( c) discretionary blight cases where, although not falling within the swathe as mentioned above, the impact of the Scheme is sufficiently serious in devaluing a property and a case may be made for the Scheme Undertaker to purchase under the discretionary blight criteria.
+Following from these cases there are (c) discretionary blight cases where, although not falling within the swathe as mentioned above, the impact of the Scheme is sufficiently serious in devaluing a property and a case may be made for the Scheme Undertaker to purchase under the discretionary blight criteria.

 If not covered by the above categories there is what is known as severe hardship blight and subject to specified conditions a claimant may well persuade the Compensating Authority to purchase and compensate accordingly.

+The above information is given in outline to alert owner/occupiers of the likely compensation hierarchy that will arise if the Scheme proceeds.
 In the latter ‘no land taken’ category, there is no guarantee that every claim will be successful.
 The Compensating Authority will need to be convinced that the high speed trains are causing enough disturbance to affect values.
 But from the above information claimants should be able to determine more accurately under which category of compensation they might qualify.

 Finally, as mentioned above, most professional fees are paid by the Compensating Authority, in addition to the compensation (where awarded) and many firms, including Coles & Co, do not charge fees on unsuccessful claims.
+For more detailed information please write giving your full address and where possible a Plan of your property so far as it relates to the published line of the proposed High Speed Rail Link.